Employment Labor LawEMPLOYMENTLABORLAW.COM— homeSpeak with Us 24/7

 THE DIRECT ANSWER

-Retaliation concerns arise when an employer takes adverse action because a worker reported, opposed, requested, or participated in activity protected by workplace law.
+Workplace retaliation may exist when an employer fires, demotes, cuts hours, changes shifts, threatens, or otherwise punishes a worker because the worker made a protected complaint or request.
+Complaining to HR can be protected when it concerns discrimination, harassment, wages, safety, leave, accommodation, or another right covered by law.
 If this is happening to you, California law gives you real protections — speak with us 24/7, free and private, and leave with a video call booked with a California employment attorney who already understands your story.

 Free · Private · Any hour — start by talking, not typing.